The No 1 reason why you could keep yourself depressed without realizing it and how to avoid this trap.

 Because no two people's experience on this planet is exactly the same, there are as many meta-cognitive lies as there are people in the world.
 This makes meta-cognitive lies hard to pinpoint.

-Fortunately, over the last 21 years of working in the mental health field, I have noticed that all the meta-cognitive lies fall under 5 themes.
+Fortunately, over the last 21 years of working professionally with multiple mental health disorders, I have noticed that all the meta-cognitive lies fall under 5 themes.

 So all you need to know is which theme your meta-cognitive lie falls under in order to break free from it.